amiruleeeiu/form-engine/README.md

 # Form Engine

-A powerful, flexible, and beautiful form builder for React applications built with React Hook Form, Zod, Tailwind CSS, and React Select.
+A powerful, flexible, and beautiful form builder for React applications built with React Hook Form, Zod, and Tailwind CSS.

 ## Features

 ✨ **Reusable Field Components**

-- Text, Number, Date inputs
+- Text, Number, Date inputs (with React Day Picker calendar)
-- Select and Autocomplete (React Select)
+- Numeric String Field (string type but only accepts digits - for IDs, postal codes, etc.)
+- Custom Select with single/multi-select support (with search)
 - File Upload
 - Radio groups and Checkboxes
 - All with built-in validation support